 - Not wanting alcohol to affect schoolwork.
 A night of hard drinking can have effects for 3-5 days later, which could influence your performance throughout the week.
 It can be particularly hard to get quality work done on Sunday after a weekend full of drinking.

 - Simply don't feel like it.
 Even if you drink regularly, it’s healthy to choose not to drink on occasion.

 - Athletic competitions.
 Many athletes choose not to drink close to competition, or may have mandatory dry seasons, because of the negative effects of alcohol on athletic performance.

 - Health concerns.
 Alcohol influences the body in many ways and some people may abstain from or limit their drinking to avoid those effects.

 - Religious objections.
 People may abstain from drinking because of their religious beliefs.

 - Prescription and over-the-counter drug interactions.
-Certain medications-- for example, Tylenol -- should not be taken with alcohol.
+Certain medications-- for example, Tylenol, antidepressants, or anti-anxiety medications -- should not be taken with alcohol.